snowplow/snowplow/hive/snowplow-etl/README.md

 ### Scheduling

 Once you have the ETL process working smoothly, you can set up a daily cronjob to automate the daily ETL process.
-The job should run in the early morning, when the full set of CloudFront log files for yesterday have been finalised.
+The job should run in the early morning (say, 4am) when the full set of CloudFront log files for yesterday have been finalised.

+The recommended way of running the ETL process as a daily cronjob is by using the shell script `bin/snowplow-etl-cron`.
+You need to edit this script and update the two variables:

+    BUNDLE_GEMFILE=/path/to/snowplow/hive/snowplow-etl
+    ETL_CONFIGFILE=/path/to/your-etl-config.yml

-Assuming that you have the excellent [cronic] [cronic] installed, and that both cronic and Bundler are on your path, you can configure your cronjob like so:
+Now, assuming you're using the excellent [cronic] [cronic] as a wrapper for your cronjobs, and that both cronic and Bundler are on your path, you can configure your cronjob like so:

-    $ TODO
+    0 4   * * *   root    cronic /path/to/snowplow/hive/snowplow-etl/bin/etl-cron

+This will run the ETL job daily at 4am, emailing any failures to you via cronic.

 [bundler]: http://gembundler.com/
 [hadoopetl]: https://github.com/snowplow/snowplow/issues/17